La Biennale di Venezia is committed to environmental sustainability

 La Biennale di Venezia is working concretely towards the crucial goal of fighting climate change, by promoting a more sustainable model for the design, installation and operation of all its events.

-An initial result towards this goal was the achievement of the first carbon neutral certification for the 78th Venice International Film Festival in 2021, which made the Venice International Film Festival the first one of this stature to obtain certification for neutralising a fundamental component of its own environmental impact.
+An initial result towards this goal was the achievement of the first carbon neutral certification for the 78th Venice International Film Festival in 2021, which made the Venice Film Festival the first one of this stature to obtain certification for neutralising a fundamental component of its own environmental impact.

-In 2022 La Biennale obtained this certification for all its events held that year.
-This was made possible by carefully collecting the data on the causes of CO2 emissions generated by the events themselves, and by the adoption of consequent measures.
+Since 2021, La Biennale di Venezia has launched a plan to reconsider all of its activities in light of recognized and consolidated principles of environmental sustainability.
+In 2022 La Biennale obtained the carbon neutrality certification for all the events it held that year.
+This was made possible by carefully collecting the data on the causes of CO2 emissions generated by the events themselves, and on the adoption of consequent measures.
+The entire process for achieving, was conducted in compliance with the international standard PAS2060.

 As far as reducing emissions is concerned, La Biennale has integrated the principles of environmental sustainability into every phase of the life cycles of its events, while at the same time raising awareness and involving the public and the suppliers of the goods and services required for the operation of its festivals.
 The main actions that were taken include: